jmblankman/Getting-and-Cleaning-Data-Project/README.md

 2. CodeBook.md - A code book describing the run_analysis.R script and its functions
 3. finalData.txt - A text file including the final output of the Getting and Cleaning Data Course Project

-Note: This was my first ever coding project, and there's a lot of room for improvement
+Note: This was my first ever coding project so there's a lot of room for improvement